ZichengMa/CrimeMapUIUC/doc/proposal.md

 ## Description of the functionality
 ### Data stored in the database
 1. Daily Crime Log https://police.illinois.edu/info/daily-crime-log/ provides data of crimes reported in the university area during the last 60 days.
-Illini Alerts sent by police in campus is also a source of dataa for our website.
+Illini Alerts sent by police in campus is also a source of data for our website.
 Data of crimes can be stored with following attributes:
 * Crime code
 * Reported time
 * Occurred time